mk-fg/python-pulse-control/README.rst

 python-pulse-control (pulsectl module)
 ======================================

-Python 2.X high-level interface and ctypes-based bindings for PulseAudio_ (libpulse).
+Python (3.x and 2.x) high-level interface and ctypes-based bindings for PulseAudio_ (libpulse).

 Forked from pulsemixer_ (which had this code bundled) to re-use this awesome stuff in other projects.